3 Main Home Remedies – Acute Diarrhoea & Stomach Pain In Adults

 Secondly, you also get tired very quickly because you lose fluid and calories.

 You can treat stomach cramps with the following:

 In adults, most forms of diarrhoea from infections usually improve within 2 to 4 days, although some can last a week or more.

 Stay at home until at least 48 hours after the last episode of diarrhoea to prevent spreading any infection to others.

 If you are not getting better after a few days or start to feel worse – speak to your doctor.

-Hopefully, you got a couple of useful points here for managing any bouts of mild or moderate diarrhoea.
+Hopefully, you got some useful points for managing any bouts of mild or moderate diarrhoea.

 Till next time, stay well.